replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Next Step

-After you configure an external storage destination, you must create or schedule snapshots.
+After you configure a storage destination, you must create or schedule snapshots.
 For more information, see [Creating Snapshot Backups](snapshots-creating) and [Scheduling Automatic Snapshots](snapshots-scheduling).

 ## Additional Resources